CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 Please see the sample scene files to learn how to load a texture into the scene.
  ![Texture-mapping](img/texture.png)
 ### Performance Analysis - Image Texture vs. Procedural Texture
+I'm getting **1.8 fps** for the image texture vs. **1.7 fps** for the procedural texture (higher is better).
+It's not a huge difference, and it makes sense because image texture is simply reading data from an image, while procedural texture involves computing noises and generating a new color.
+Additionally, I'm only generating the noise from a simple noise function.
+If a fansy procedural texture is desired, it will require multiple layers of noises, which is expected to slow down the frame rate even more.

 ## <a name="post">Final Rays Post-processing</a>
 Final rays post-processing is basically taking the final color of the scene, and apply interesting filters to it by tuning its rgb value.